 Dad’s Old Fashioned Fudge recipe has been in my family since about 1975 and is an absolute must-make every Christmas and Easter.
 With just 5 ingredients, it turns out rich, creamy and a complete crowd pleaser!
 We served this homemade fudge at my Dad’s funeral reception and the plate was wiped clean in minutes.

+You know those recipes that have been woven into the holidays decade after decade and are made specially by one family member?
 It becomes such an integral part of the celebration that it would be missed almost as much as that family member itself if not present.

 Well this Dad’s Old Fashioned Fudge recipe is that for us.
 My dad has been making this fudge since about 1975 EVERY SINGLE YEAR.